The T-Mobile Team presents a new organisational structure

 About the Company

 T-Mobile Czech Republic has been operating in the Czech market since 1996, and has been a member of the international telecommunications group Deutsche Telekom since 2002.
-As at 30 September 2013, more than 5.7 million customers were using T-Mobile’s mobile services; T-Mobile thus remains the number-one operator in the Czech mobile market.
+As at 30 September 2013, more than 5.7 million customers were using the operator’s mobile services; T-Mobile thus remains the number-one operator in the Czech mobile market.
 T-Mobile is an integrated operator: in addition to mobile and fixed-line telecommunications services, it offers a broad portfolio of IT services and systems-integration solutions under the T-Systems brand for business customers and public administration authorities.

 Since its establishment, the company has placed emphasis on taking a responsible approach to business and society.
 T-Mobile has received, among other awards, Employer of the Year, Employer of the Decade, Company of the Year: Equal Opportunities, and the VIA Bona award for the involvement of its employees in philanthropic and volunteer activities.
 In 2012, the magazine World Finance named T-Mobile Czech Republic the Best Wireless Telecoms Provider in Eastern Europe.